 The pump is operated the same way for both the crusher and splitter.
-A lever on top of the pump behind the handle has three positions: to the right, the ram will go up; to the left, the ram will go down to crush or split your sample; the middle is neutral and the ram will not move and the ram piston is depressurized.
+A lever on top of the pump behind the handle has three positions: to the right, the ram will go up; to the left, the ram will go down to crush or split your sample; the middle is neutral, with the ram piston depressurized.
 Regardless of the lever position, the pump needs to be turned on.
-This can be done with a manual switch in the right side of the pump, has three positions.
+The switch, on the right side of the pump, has three positions.
 One position manually turns on the pump, but releases and turns it off when you let go.
 The middle switch position is off.
 The third switch position sends pump control to the foot switch.

 After many hours of crushing you will look longingly at the exit door.

 The above information was provided with the aid of the RockLabs© Laboratory Hydraulic Crusher/Breaker Instruction Manual.
 This web page was orignally prepared by Mike Nigro.